neonspectra/wmcms/README.md

 ### The Story

 One day I woke up and thought to myself that keeping up on the maintenance of my personal [Ghost](https://ghost.org/) website is actually a massive pain.
 They're always changing how various methods in the themes work, how the site itself works, or some other crap.
-In some ways, my fear of updating Ghost or of updating the webserver it ran on was starting to rule my life.
+My website was slowly conditioning me to be terrified of updating because of the time cost to fixing it every time it broke.
+After all, I'm just one woman.
+Most modern site engines just take for granted that you have an entire corporate dev team with practically unlimited man hours constantly troubleshoot whatever conflicts will inevitably crop up as updates are applied.
+I don't have time for that shit.

 I told myself that there *has* to be a better way.
 I should be running my website; it shouldn't be running *me*.
 There are nineties websites [still running to this day](http://home.mcom.com/home/welcome.html) that haven't been modified for longer than I've been alive.
 Why is it that these pages can go literally decades without updates and still remain functional, while my Ghost site will throw a fit when I run a routine server update?